• Skip to primary navigation

 Jump to Recipe Print Recipe

-Sponge Cake with Jam and Cream on a white plate.
+Side view of Sponge with Jam and Cream sitting on a white serving plate.
+A small plate with a fork is sitting behind it.

 When it comes to filling and decorating your cake, really anything goes.
 Personally I don’t think you can go past a thick jam and cream centre and to be extra indulgent, I add another layer of cream and berries to top it off perfectly!